 Many of the men and women we consult with about tummy tuck surgery at our Washington, DC, practice are concerned about tattoos along the abdomen and how they may be affected by the procedure.
 Since tummy tucks largely focus on the skin, they can cause some changes in surface features like tattoos.
-This is something our team of board-certified plastic surgeons accounts for when they create custom surgical plans for each patient.
+This is something our team of plastic surgeons accounts for when they create custom surgical plans for each patient.

 In this blog post, we’ll look at how a tummy tuck may affect a tattoo and review the precautions a skilled, experienced surgeon can take to minimize these changes.